Apart from being Romania’s capital, Bucharest is also a very important industrial and commercial center of the country.

 That certainly doesn’t mean you won’t encounter minor incidents such as pickpocket incidents, smaller thefts or vendors trying to trick you while selling something.

-Watch out for scammers, plan everything ahead, negotiate all fees in advance, double check everything you hear from vendors on the streets and be careful when making friendships with unknown “friendly” locals trying to help you with anything: they might try to steal something from you or charge for their help.
+Watch out for scammers, plan everything, negotiate all fees in advance, double-check everything you hear from vendors on the streets and be careful when making friendships with unknown “friendly” locals trying to help you with anything: they might try to steal something from you or charge for their help.

 Also, pay attention in night clubs or bars for people trying to spike your drink (not common, but has been reported) and in poorly lit streets and areas, or upon seeing strange activities on the streets.

-- Currency - Currency in Bucharest is Romanian Leu.
+Currency in Bucharest is Romanian Leu.
 You should avoid exchanging money on the street or any unofficial money exchange offices.
 You will find the best exchange rate in the official banks.
-Another option can be withdrawing money from local ATM's using your debit or credit card.
+Another option can be withdrawing money from local ATMs using your debit or credit card.

-- Weather - Bucharest climate is mild, with all four, very distinct seasons.
-It's colder in the north, since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warm.
+Bucharest climate is mild, with all four, very distinct seasons.
+It's colder in the north since the Carpathian Mountains are there, so if you're traveling to Transylvania, be prepared and dress warmly.

 Bucharest Weather Averages (Temperatures)